Polythene Pam: Recording and sequencing on Abbey Road

-The band carried out overdubs on the track on 28 July, although many of these contributions, such as piano and electric piano, were subsequently cut.
-Recording was completed on 30 July, when the final vocal, guitar and percussion overdubs were taped.
-These included a second lead guitar part by Harrison, playing the descending notes (accompanying Lennon's spoken "Listen to that now.
-Oh, look out!
-Here she...") into the start of "She Came in Through the Bathroom Window".
+The band carried out overdubs on the track on 28 July, although, according to the Beatles historian John C. Winn, many of these contributions, such as piano and electric piano, were subsequently cut.
+Recording was completed on 30 July, when the final vocal, guitar, and percussion overdubs were taped.
+These included a second lead guitar part by Harrison, playing the descending notes into the start of "Bathroom Window".
+After listening to the recordings to check for the transitions between the medley pieces, the group accepted that of "Pam"/"Bathroom Window".
+On August 14, stereo mixing was finished, and "Pam" and "Bathroom Window" were fused into the medley "without the slightest hint of a pause between the [former and 'Mean Mr. Mustard', the song preceding it in the medley]", as Womack notes.
+George Martin produced "Pam", and Geoff Emerick and Phil McDonald, along with John Kurlander and Alan Parsons, engineered it.